Dhre-Ann/MRECCU-AGM-Voting-Platform/README.md

 Mon Repos Eastern Co-operative Credit Union (MRECCU) AGM Live Elections App

 - THIS IS A TEMPORARY CHANGE
+- This is a temporary change after the change line 2

 This is a web application for MRECCU.
   * Members register with their phone numbers and account number